The best books for bipolar disorder

-You shouldn’t be disillusioned by the name.
+Don’t let the name disillusion you.
 Even though the title is, Bipolar Disorder For Dummies, the team behind writing the book spent much time properly researching the latest treatment options and statistics while writing and then revising this 3rd Edition.

-One thing that sets this book apart is the specialized details included on how bipolar might affect different groups including ethnic groups, expecting mothers and those advanced in age.
+One thing that sets this book apart is the specialized details included.
+The text discusses how bipolar might affect different groups including ethnic groups, expecting mothers, and those advanced in age.
 To survive bipolar, it’s good to know that not every group responds the same way.

 This choice is an excellent option for both the bipolar patient and their friends or family members.
 Carefully thought out tips can help caregivers and significant others to develop the tools they need to handle the sometimes unpredictable course of changing temperments.
 Learn what signs to be watchful for and how to respond when those signs appear.